 Contact information: email@example.com and on Facebook at Ex-ex-gay.

-Sami brings fresh ideas and understanding of the younger segments of society to the Board.
-Canyonwalker Connections has a distinct initiative to reach out to and interact with youth to educate them about glbt issues and equality.
+She is a skilled leader, listener, and communicator who brings fresh ideas and understanding of the younger segments of society to the Board.
+Canyonwalker Connections has a distinct initiative to reach out to and interact with youth to educate them about LGBT issues and equality.
 How do we reach those younger straight allies, how do we engage them in the process, what are the most effective ways to help them understand the issue?
 This is an asset Sami will bring to the group.